-Employees who may be called upon to perform work in a safety-sensitive capacity are subject to drug and alcohol testing as outlined in the Federal regulations.
+Employees who may be called upon to perform work in a safety\-sensitive capacity are subject to drug and alcohol testing as outlined in the Federal regulations.

-Covered employees are prohibited from reporting for duty or remaining on duty if there is a quantitative presence of a prohibited drug in their system which measures above the minimum thresholds as defined in 49 CFR PART 40, as amended.
-Consistent with the Drug Free Workplace Act of 1988, all covered employees are prohibited from engaging in the unlawful manufacture, distribution, dispensing, possession, or use of prohibited substances in the workplace including FAX premises, vehicles, or while conducting official City business.
-All employees are further reminded that they must notify department management of any criminal conviction for a drug-related activity occurring in the workplace within five (5) days after such conviction.
+Covered employees are prohibited from reporting for duty or remaining on duty if there is a qualitative quantitative presence of a prohibited drug in their system which measures above the minimum thresholds as defined in 49 CFR PART 40, as amended.
+Consistent with the Drug Free Workplace Act of 1988, all covered employees are prohibited from engaging in the unlawful manufacture, distribution, dispensing, possession, or use of prohibited substances in the workplace including the FAX premises, vehicles, or while conducting official City business.
+All employees are further reminded that they must notify management of any criminal drug statute conviction for a violation occurring in the workplace within five (5) days after such conviction.

-Urine specimens will be collected in accordance with 49 CFR Part 40, Subpart E, as may be amended from time to time.
+Urine specimens will be collected in accordance with 49 CFR Part 40, Procedures for Transportation Workplace Drug and Alcohol Testing Programs, Subpart E, as may be amended from time to time.